Fleckism/SecurityPlus/SecurityPlus/11A Secure Network Operations Protocols.md

 The Simple Network Management Protocol ([[SNMP]]) is a widely used framework for management and monitoring.
 SNMP consists of an SNMP monitor and agents.

--   The agent is a process (software or firmware) running on a switch, router, server, or other SNMP-compatible network device.
+-   The agent is a process (software or firmware) running on a [[switch, router, server]], or other SNMP-compatible network device.
--   This agent maintains a database called a management information base (MIB) that holds statistics relating to the activity of the device (for example, the number of frames per second handled by a switch).
+-   This agent maintains a database called a management information base ([[MIB]]) that holds statistics relating to the activity of the device (for example, the number of frames per second handled by a switch).
 The agent is also capable of initiating a trap operation where it informs the management system of a notable event (port failure, for instance).
 The threshold for triggering traps can be set for each value.
-Device queries take place over port 161 (UDP); traps are communicated over port 162 (also UDP).
+Device queries take place over port 161 ([[UDP]]); traps are communicated over port 162 (also UDP).
 -   The SNMP monitor (a software program) provides a location from which network activity can be overseen.
 It monitors all agents by polling them at regular intervals for information from their MIBs and displays the information for review.
 It also displays any trap operations as alerts for the network administrator to assess and act upon as necessary.

 If SNMP is not used, you should remember to change the default configuration password and disable it on any SNMP-capable devices that you add to the network.
 If you are running SNMP v1 or v2c, keep to the following guidelines: